 Welcome to the Obstetrics and Gynecology Residency Program at Sisters of Charity Hospital in Buffalo, New York.
 We are pleased that you are considering our program for your training in the rewarding field of Obstetrics and Gynecology.

-As a resident at Sisters of Charity Hospital, you will receive a comprehensive education.
-You will experience the entire breadth and depth of the specialty including care for high-risk obstetrical patients, extensive training in ultrasound, a robust experience in laparoscopic and robotic-assisted surgery, exposure to a busy infertility practice, the surgical and medical treatment of gynecologic malignancies, as well as primary care and ambulatory gynecology in the outpatient setting.
+As a resident at Sisters of Charity Hospital, you will receive a comprehensive education that encompasses the breadth and depth of the specialty including care for high-risk obstetrical patients, hands-on ultrasound training, a robust experience in laparoscopic and robotic-assisted surgery, exposure to a busy infertility practice, the surgical and medical treatment of gynecologic malignancies, as well as primary care and ambulatory gynecology in your weekly continuity clinic at the hospital-based Sisters Ob/Gyn Center.
+Our purpose is to impart the medical knowledge, technical skill, clinical judgment, communication acumen and professional responsibility that will enable you to provide excellent care for women and achieve your full potential as a board certificated Obstetrician-Gynecologist.
 We understand the importance of communication, team work, surgical simulation and emergency training.
-A graduate of our program will be confident in his or her ability to practice Ob/Gyn as a generalist or pursue fellowship.
+As a graduate of our program, you will be confident in your ability to practice as a generalist or pursue fellowship.

 Anthony R. Pivarunas, DO